dotty-staging/dotty-1/docs/docs/reference/new-types/match-types.md

    if

    ```
-   S =:= T,  m >= n,  Pi =:= Qi and Ti <: Ui for i in 1..n
+   S <: T,  m >= n,  Pi =:= Qi and Ti <: Ui for i in 1..n
    ```

-   I.e. scrutinees and patterns must be equal and the corresponding bodies must be subtypes.
+   I.e. scrutinees must be subtypes, patterns must be equal, and the corresponding scrutinees and bodies must be subtypes.
 No case re-ordering is allowed, but the subtype can have more cases than the supertype.

 2. The second rule states that a match type and its redux are mutual subtypes.